oliverius/logo/docs/part9.md

 square 60</textarea>
 ```

 When we try to run it, we get an `Out of memory` message.
-Let's take a look at the log, since we haven't removed any of the log messages from the previous part (TODO link)
+Let's take a look at the log, since we haven't removed any of the log messages from the previous part.

 The last four lines of the log before crashing were: